maximlt/guide_script_to_command_line/minimal_effort/README.md

 from setuptools import setup

 setup(
-    name="parsenoteeditable",
+    name="parsenote-editable",
     install_requires=["lxml"],
 )
 ```
 The `name` keyword isn't important here because we'll always run *parsenote.py* with `python -m parsenote someinputfile`.
 It's just useful to see what project/folder we've installed when executing `conda list` or `pip list`.
-Or to uninstall the project with `pip uninstall parsenoteeditable`.
-Tring to `import parsenoteeditable` will raise a `ModuleNotFoundError` because `parsenoteeditable` isn't a package.
+Or to uninstall the project with `pip uninstall parsenote-editable`.
+Tring to `import parsenote-editable` will raise a `ModuleNotFoundError` because `parsenote-editable` isn't a package.
 It's possible to `import parsenote` but that will also raise an error because *parsenote.py* isn't really importable (it's a command line script now after all).

 We've added the `install_requires` keyword just to make sure that the external dependency of *parsenote.py* is installed in our conda environment.